garethclarkeza/zen-workspace-installer/readme.md

+# Zen Workspace Installer

+*This project (including zen-workspace) is still under early development and documentation may not be up to date!
+Use at own risk.*

 ## Setting up the Zen Workspace system on a Windows 10 host

 Zen Workspace (geared towards php and node stacks) is an attempt to make developing on Windows as painless as possible.
 You setup a VirtualBox VM via the guide below and then use an install script to setup your linux image (Ubuntu Server 18.04 currently).